 You can see the effects of the fire: the stream is somewhat cluttered with debris, but still beautiful, and there’s new growth everywhere, which is a wonder considering the current drought situation.
-The soothing sound of the water in the creek is another wonder, again considering the drought, which as of this writing (October 2014) is the worst in recorded California history.
+The soothing sound of the water in the creek is another wonder.

 I’m making a mental note to come back here after a really, really good rainfall to see what it looks like when these steep hillsides funnel all of that water into what is just now a quiet little stream…